Worldwide in tropical to warm temperate latitudes

 The bull shark is a predatory species that lives in coastal seas and is the shark with the best ability to move into freshwaters – particularly large, coastal rivers and lakes.
 They are able to move back and forth between saltwater and freshwater with ease.
 This behavior brings them into more contact with humans than most species of sharks, and they are therefore responsible for fatally biting more people than any other species.

-bull sharks have been fished, commercially, in the past, but currently the biggest threat that they face is accidental capture in fisheries targeting other species.
+Bull sharks have been fished, commercially, in the past, but currently the biggest threat that they face is accidental capture in fisheries targeting other species.
 Most of these accidental captures take place when these sharks are upriver.
 They are also occasionally targeted in shark culling operations meant to promote the safety of beachgoers and other tourists.
 This activity has not been proven to be effective in protecting swimmers and is generally frowned upon by conservationists and scientists.
 As a result of the risks that bull sharks face throughout their range, the species is considered near threatened with extinction.
-(Tell your Representative to ban the buying and selling of shark fins in the United States and help protect sharks!)
 If population trends are not reversed, this species may be at greater risk.